 The word Geysir was first mentioned in the 18th century; its origin lies in the Old Norse verb "geysa" which means "to gush".

-It is said that Geysir reached a height of 560ft (170m) in 1845.
-In 1846, however, Robert Bunsen was researching Geysir and he reported eruptions of 148-177ft (45-54m).
-Through his research, Bunsen was able to find and explanation on how the geyser works.
+It is said that the Great Geysir reached a height of 560ft (170m) in 1845.
+In 1846, however, Robert Bunsen was researching Geysir and he reported eruptions of 148-177ft (45-54m) and he is credited with understanding how the geyser works.

-Until now, earthquakes and man-made activity like digging ditches and adding soap have led to Geysir becoming more and less active and in 1916 activity stopped completely.
+Over time, earthquakes and man-made activity like digging ditches and adding soap have led to the Great Geysir changing its activity and in 1916 its activity stopped completely.

 Nearby Stokkur is much more active and erupts every 5-10min while The Great Geysir rarely erupts anymore.